gregol/la_manicurista/README.md

-# TypeScript Next.js example
+# La Manicurista app with React, Next.js and TypeScript

-This is a really simple project that shows the usage of Next.js with TypeScript.
+This is an architecture proposal for La Manicurista WEB app.

 ## Deploy your own